Over 900 killed by Pakistan monsoon rains and floods, including 326 children - KVIA

 Over 900 killed by Pakistan monsoon rains and floods, including 326 children

-At least 903 people have died in Pakistan from severe rains and flooding this summer, as the country sees its eighth cycle of monsoon rains, Pakistan’s Minister for Climate Change told CNN Wednesday.
+At least 903 people have died in Pakistan from severe rains and flooding this summer, as the country sees its eighth cycle of monsoon rains, Pakistan’s Minister for Climate Change told CNN Wednesday as the country appealed for international assistance.

 Thousands have no shelter and food due to this “humanitarian disaster,” Sherry Rehman said.
 “As we speak, thousands are homeless without shelter, without food.
 And the communication lines have been cut off.
 It is a serious humanitarian disaster.”